Bearing Witness New England

 Above all, we are committed to nonviolence.

-• We do not stand in restricted areas as designated by Burlington police.
+• We DO NOT stand in restricted areas as designated by Burlington police.

 Immigrants who are fortunate to leave the facility have shown gratitude for our presence and some share their stories with us.

-• ICE agents tend to cover their faces with masks, many record us with their phones, others give a satisfied
+• ICE agents tend to cover their faces with masks, many record us with their phones, others give a smug smile or laugh, though they rarely say anything.

 • The security officers stationed at the front of the building have not bothered us to date.